google/tachometer/README.md

 `label`           | An arbitrary concise name for this version (e.g. `master`, `local`, `1.x`).
 `pkg`             | The NPM package name (e.g. `lit-html`).
 Must already appear in the implementation's `package.json`.
 `version`         | Any valid [NPM version descriptor](https://docs.npmjs.com/files/package.json#dependencies) (e.g. `Polymer/lit-html#master`, `$HOME/lit-html`, `^1.0.0`).

+To include the default version when using this flag, use `<implementation>/default`.

 For example, here we configure 3 versions of `lit-html` to run benchmarks
 against: the GitHub master branch, a local development git clone, and the latest